-Seth Kaplan 993-1342 / DK 3073 Personality's role in job attitudes, task perceptions and job stress, individual differences in workers' and teams' behavior during non-routine and crisis situations.

-Eden King 993-1620 / DK 3076 Effective and equitable management of diversity in organizations, discrimination, social stigma in the context of work
+Seth Kaplan 993-8475 / DK 3073 Personality, emotions, and well-being at work.
+Understanding the meaning and the psychological experience of work.
+Psychometric and statistical issues.
+Eden King 993-1620 / DK 3076 Effective and equitable management of diversity in organizations, discrimination, social stigma in the context of work stress, work-family, and safety;